jarohen/selectable/README.md

 extension, the audience) that the patterns that I'll be presenting are good enough, and new enough, to warrant a conference talk!

-The code splits (very nicely, if I may say so!) into 5 distinct
+The code splits nicely into 5 distinct sections:
-sections:

 * Rendering an instance of the state (i.e. a value)
 * Creating commands based on key events